jagenjo/litescene.js/guides/resources.md

 - **Prefab** to store fragments of the scene that could be instantiated many times in the scene.
 - **Animation** to store tracks containing keyframes over a timeline for a property.
 - **ShaderCode** to store and parse GLSL code used by ShaderMaterial.
+- **Material** to store the properties of a material of any class.
+- **Pack** which contains several resources in one single file (useful for deploy).
 - **Resource** Generic class to store text content.
 Used to store javascript files, data, html, etc.

-- **Material** to store the properties of a material of any class.
-- **Pack** which contains several resources in one single file (useful for deploy).
+And you can create your own resource classes in case you have developed your own components that require them.

 ## Fullpath ##